 The proposed project has been designed to resemble the existing structure's architectural style and the materials will be compatible with the existing home in proportion and material.
-Siding of the new exterior will match the existing siding which is of clapboard siding and singles.
+Siding of the new exterior will match the existing and the roof will be shingles.
 The proposed roof pitch will match the existing 6:12 roof pitch and match the overall building height of the main residence, which is 23' 11" high.
-Further, the addition will have a second story balcony, which will differentiate from the old.
+The proposed addition is designed to jog in as an "L" shape so that the addition does not impair the entire south elevation wall (breakfast nook) so that there is not a loss of historic materials.
+Further, the addition will have a second story balcony, which will differentiate the old from the new.